 You can easily roll out profanity filtering on PubNub.
 Official integrations with Two Hat are our recommended path to implement filtering and content moderation.
 Depending on the size of your need, you can choose either Sift Ninja or Community Sift.

-Community Sift is an AI-powered content moderation platform that’s well-suited for medium to enterprise sized businesses.
+Community Sift is an AI-powered content moderation platform that’s well-suited for medium to enterprise-sized businesses.

-Meanwhile, Sift Ninja is a simple, yet powerful profanity filter designed for smaller services, apps, and games.
+Meanwhile, Sift Ninja is a simple yet powerful profanity filter designed for smaller services, apps, and games.

-Realtime translation can be a major accessibility element for anybody, but plays a vital role in telemedicine apps and customer service portals.
+Real-time translation can be a major accessibility element for anybody, but plays a vital role in telemedicine apps and customer service portals.

-Official integrations with Amazon Translate, IBM Watson multilingual chat, and Google’s translation API mean that chat applications built on PubNub can easily leverage translation services built on world-class NLP algorithms.
+Official integrations with Amazon Translate, IBM Watson multilingual chat, and Google’s translation API mean chat applications built on PubNub can easily leverage translation services built on world-class NLP algorithms.

 Much more (including custom integrations!)

-Beyond these functions, the complete integrations catalogue shows you what else you can do with PubNub.
+Beyond these functions, the complete integrations catalog shows you what else you can do with PubNub.
 And, as we partner with additional cloud services, more will come online.
 Look ahead to new integrations rolling out in the future.